Salmon Fishing - Lodges, Destinations & Guided Trips

 Pacific salmon return to rivers from Russia to North America in large numbers, with each species offering a different style of fishing.
 Their migrations create diverse opportunities across river, estuary, and tidewater systems.
 Here’s a breakdown of the five major species:

-• British Columbia: Prime Coho and Chinook fishing in rivers and nearshore waters from the Skeena to Vancouver Island.
+• Canada: Prime Coho and Chinook in British Columbia rivers and nearshore waters from the Skeena to Vancouver Island; remote Atlantic salmon on Labrador’s Flowers and Eagle rivers, with fly-in, catch-and-release fishing from mid-June through mid-September.

-• Norway: Home to classic rivers such as the Gaula and Orkla, noted for strong Atlantic salmon returns.
+• Norway: Home to classic rivers including the Gaula and Orkla, with seasons running June through August.
+Known for large Atlantic salmon and exceptional fly water.

 Salmon Fishing Techniques